Aviah/one-click-django-polls-tutorial/tutorial_part1.md

-Django converted the models definitions, in python, to actual database tables and fields, created with SQL.
+The django migration converted the models' definitions in python to actual database tables and fields.
-By default, django adds an "id" auto increment field to each table.
+By default, django adds an "id" auto_increment field to each table.

-*Note: The question_id field in the polls_choices table is a MUL index, a multiple index, which django will use for the "many" side of the one-to-many relation question-choices (see the polls/models.py ForeignKey field in the choices model)*
+*Note: The question_id field in the polls_choices table is a MUL index, a multiple index, which django will use for the "many" side of the one-to-many relation question-choices (see the `polls/models.py` ForeignKey field in the choices model)*

 Most of the time you will work with django models, but once in a while you will need to use direct sql to run some complex queries or improve preformance.
-So for now, exit MySQL.
+For now, exit MySQL.

 **Interim Summary:**

-1. You created the polls up
+1. You created the polls app
-2. You added the polls app to the site INSTALLED_APPS, in settings.py
+2. You added the polls app to the site `INSTALLED_APPS`, in `settings.py`
 3. You added polls models
 4. You created a migration
 5. You applied the migration to the **local** database